 - BS.
 6798. - The position selected for installation MUST allow adequate space for servicing in front of the boiler and for air circulation around the boiler.
-Refer to 'Air Supply' on pages 7 & 8. - For the minimum clearances required for safety and subsequent service refer to the Wall mounting diagram, Frame 2.
+Refer to 'Air Supply'. - For the minimum clearances required for safety and subsequent service refer to the wall mounting diagram, Frame 2.
 In addition, sufficient space may be required to allow lifting access to the wall mounting plate.